apache/sis-site/content/code-patterns.md

 ---
-title: Recommended code patterns
+title: Recommended code patterns for SIS users
 ---

-This page lists some recommended code pattern for developing or using Apache {{% SIS %}}.
+This page lists some recommended code pattern for using Apache {{% SIS %}}.
+Coding conventions for {{% SIS %}} developers are in [a separated page](coding-conventions.html).

 {{< toc >}}